 - Seared Pollack & Green Peas

 - Chicken Breast & Veggies

 - Fillet Of Beef With Peppers

 - Grilled Thick Slice Of Pig Black Pudding

-This is followed by cheeses and desserts, including souffle and ice creams.
+Cheeses and desserts, including souffle and ice creams follow this.
 All the food is beautifully presented and is delicious.
 Proper restaurant quality.